PuulFinance/puulfinance.github.io/_posts/2020-11-26-puul-protocol.md

 Puul has characteristics of normal ERC20 tokens, vaults, and farms, but goes much further in simplicity and flexibility.

-Perhaps the main contribution of the Puul protocol is that it introduces the abstract concept of tokenizing any asset in a pool that generate rewards.
+Perhaps the main contribution of the Puul protocol is that it introduces the abstract concept of tokenizing any asset in a pool that generates rewards.
 The rewards are returned based on the proportion of the pool tokens owned.
-It doesn't matter how the rewards are generated or how many rewards there are - pool will track the correct values in all cases.
+It doesn't matter how the rewards are generated or how many rewards there are - Puul will track the correct values in all cases.

-Puul also greatly simplifies getting assets into and out of pools.
-Typically

 #### Protocol Safety